The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 Unfortunately, having abundant and sustainable cheap energy and recycled phosphorus for food production won't solve our perpetual growth economy dilemma.
 Humans will continue to grossly overpopulate our finite critical resource depleted world.
 That's because that is the only way our current economic engine can work.

 We will likely not have learned our sustainability and finite critical resource limitation lessons.
-We will likely respond to increased energy and phosphorus resource availability by only continuing to produce more food and more humans -- and new population collapse bottlenecks -- creating spatial, water, climate, and or other critical biosphere imbalances until our critical planetary ecosystem sustainability balances (planet life support systems) collapse.
-At that point, the planet will begin to rebalance it's ecosystems -- probably with a lot fewer humans, or perhaps no humans at all.
+We will likely respond to increased energy and phosphorus resource availability by only continuing to produce more food and more humans - and new population collapse bottlenecks - creating spatial, water, climate, and or other critical biosphere imbalances until our critical planetary ecosystem sustainability balances (planet life support systems) collapse.
+At that point, the planet will begin to rebalance its ecosystems - probably with a lot fewer humans, or perhaps no humans at all.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.